ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 If it is not there, copy the relevant items from the `pull request template`_.
 Which items from the checklist are relevant, depends on which files are changed in the pull request.
-A list of items to check with brief explanations is given in section :numref:`checklists`.
+A list of items to check with brief explanations is given in section :ref:`checklists`.
 The items are grouped by technical and scientific review.
 To see which files have changed, click the tab 'Files changed'.
 To comment on specific lines of code or documentation, click the 'plus' icon next to a line of code and write your comment.